 The medieval period is evidenced by carvings already belonged to the Cathedral of s.
 Savino di Castro and six frescoes of the thirteenth century, coming from the charming Hermitage of Page Count.
-Retrieved from the main square of the destroyed city of Castro, exposes capitals and moldings of buildings designed by Antonio da Sangallo the younger.

 The exhibition closes with a showcase of medieval pottery found in the “throw“ of the Palazzo Farnese in Ischia di Castro.